 The exposure of alcohol marketing via social media towards young people is significant and increasing.
 Many users do not think of implicit marketing as alcohol marketing and the content makes them think of alcohol marketing as humorous and fun to share with friends.
-This underlines the importance of raising awareness among users and the implementation effective of statutory regulations.
+This underlines importance the of raising awareness among users and the implementation of effective statutory regulations.
 The fact that user generated content is a crucial component of alcohol marketing via social media poses additional challenges.